panser/JavaSite/README.md

 ========
 ####it was test only with `Google Chrome browser`####

-practice with Spring to make web application
+do practice with Spring to make web application

 > Server side: Java7, Spring, Spring MVC, Spring Security, Spring Data